BeTheCodeWithYou/go-api-testing-using-zerocode/readme.md

 ## Testing Go Rest API using ZeroCode

-It's super simple with ZeroCode to create test project which can be setup in few minutes to test any REST api.
+It's super simple with [ZeroCode](https://github.com/authorjapps/zerocode) to write test cases in just few minutes to test any api endpoints exposed over http.

-This project covers testing of Rest API written in GO Go Rest Api code can be found here at [Go-Rest-Api-using-Gorilla-Mux](https://github.com/BeTheCodeWithYou/go-rest-api/tree/feature/go-rest-gorilla)
+This project covers testing of Rest API written in GO.

+Go Rest Api code can be found here at [Go-Rest-Api-using-Gorilla-Mux](https://github.com/BeTheCodeWithYou/go-rest-api/tree/feature/go-rest-gorilla)

 Create Test Project

-Just run the "mvn archetype" on your project directly
+Just run the "mvn archetype" on your project directory

 ```
 mvn archetype:generate \